jack-the-creator/vehicle-api-docker/README.md

 ## Getting Started

+1. Run `make start` to build and start the project, ready for use.

+Other options:
-1. Run `make build` to build fresh images
+- Run `make build` to build fresh images
-2. Run `make up` (detached mode without logs)
+- Run `make up` (detached mode without logs)
+- Run `make composer` to install all dependencies
+- Run `make sf` to generate lexik JWT key pair
-3. Run `make down` to stop the Docker containers
+- Run `make sh` to enter the PHP container and run a shell
+- To stop the Docker containers, run `make down`

 ## Testing